Illinois College: Starhill Forest Arboretum

-Congressional Museum and Archives
+Congressional museum and archives

 The Whipple Hall on the college campus houses the Paul Findley Congressional Office Museum, dedicated to former congressman and alumnus, Paul Findley.
 Findley graduated from Illinois College in 1943 and served as a member of the House of Representatives from 1961 to 1983.
 It contains artifacts related to Findley's political career, his interest in Abraham Lincoln, and his involvement in human rights and Middle East issues.
 Items currently on display include Lincoln's 1837 law office sofa, Findley's congressional desk, WWI and campaign memorabilia, and gifts from seven U.S. presidents and international leaders.
 The museum is open to tours and visits by appointment.
 It was renovated in 2007 thanks to a donation by Mohammed Al Habtoor.

 The college is also home to the Khalaf Al Habtoor Archives which is located in Schewe Library.
 The collection is home to many documents and artifacts associated with Illinois College and its long history.
 This includes items attributed to Abraham Lincoln who had direct and indirect ties to the school.

 Both of the archives were largely funded by the Khalaf Ahmad Al Habtoor Foundation.
 Khalaf Al Habtoor was first introduced to Illinois College by Paul Findley.

-Study abroad

-Students at Illinois College are encouraged to study abroad if possible during their four years at the school.
-Study abroad typically lasts one semester or one academic year.
-There are many approved study abroad programs which have been established with other institutions in the U.S. and other countries around the world.
-In addition, arrangements may be made if a student wishes to study at a country or institution where a study abroad program has not yet been established.
-Popular study destinations include: Spain, Japan, Ecuador, Germany, Ireland, England, France, and Australia.

-BreakAways

-BreakAways are another opportunity for IC students to travel.
-They are group trips which take place when classes are not in session.
-Each trip has a specific focus or theme and can last from ten days to three weeks.
-There are often four BreakAways each academic year.
-Past BreakAway destinations have included: Washington D.C., Greece, Mexico, Morocco, Switzerland, Taiwan, Peru, and Turkey.